be-great/Big_Data_Analytics_in_Healthcare/README.md

 1- **setup_env.py**: Set up environment, install PySpark and Hadoop on WSL.
 2- **init.sh**: Create Python environment, install needed Python dependencies, and run the scripts.
 3- **pipeline_01_data_process.py**: Process the big data by converting to lowercase, removing unwanted symbols, removing duplicates, and saving it as Parquet.
-4- **data_analysis.py**: Load Parquet files and answer the following scenarios:
-      A — Which gender goes to the hospital more?
-      B — Which hospital branch has the most experienced doctors?
-      C — Which specialization dominates the others?
-      D — What is the most common reason for visits?
-      E — What is the ranking of treatments by cost?
-5- **pipeline_02_faiss.py**: Create the knowledge bases.
-6- **pipeline_03_create_model.py**: Create the visitor prediction model.
+4- **data_analysis.py**: Functions used for Loading Parquet files and answer the 5 scenarios questions 5- **pipeline_02_faiss.py**: Create the knowledge bases for each dataset and for the 5 scenarios questions 6- **pipeline_03_create_model.py**: Create the visitor prediction model.
 7- **pipeline_04_qlora.py**: Adjust the model to be domain-specific.
 8- **pipeline_05_domain_classifier.py**: Create a query classification model.